ChrisWhealy/wasm_sha256/README.md

 The objective here was to see how small I could make the compiled binary.

-On my MacBook running macOS Ventura 13.1, `sha256sum` binary that comes with the GNU `coreutils` package is 87 times larger than the WASM binary!
+On my MacBook running macOS Ventura 13.1, the `gsha256sum` binary that comes with the GNU `coreutils` package is 87 times larger than the WASM binary!

 ```bash
 $ ls -al /usr/local/Cellar/coreutils/9.1/bin/gsha256sum